alcortesm/git-diff-tree-benchmarks/README.md

 # Example of use

-Download and install
+Download and install:

 ```bash
 ; go get git@github.com:alcortesm/git-diff-tree-benchmarks.git
 ; go install github.com/alcortesm/git-diff-tree-benchmarks
 ```

-Benchmarks using data from the go-git repository (for example).
+Benchmarks using data from (for example) the go-git repository:

 ```bash
 ; mkdir /tmp/benchmarks